leonmeka/sortql-cli/readme.md

 ```

 > [!NOTE]
-> Once you press enter, <b>sortQL</b> will save your configuration in `~/.sortql`.
-This will allow you to run <b>sortQL</b> without having to specify the path to the queries.sql file and the directory every time you run it.
+> Once you press enter, **sortQL** will save your configuration in `~/.sortql`.
+This will allow you to run **sortQL** without having to specify the path to the queries.sql file and the directory every time you run it.
 To change the configuration, simply run `npx sortql --config`.

-After saving the configuration, <b>sortQL</b> will start running the queries and display the results in the terminal.
+After saving the configuration, **sortQL** will start running the queries and display the results in the terminal.

 ### You're all set!

 That's it.
-Feel free to play around with the queries.sql file and see how <b>sortQL</b> behaves.
+Feel free to play around with the queries.sql file and see how **sortQL** behaves.
 In case you need to stop the process, simply enter <kbd>CTRL</kbd> + <kbd>C</kbd> in the terminal.

 # Documentation

-For more information on how to use <b>sortQL</b>, please refer to the [documentation](./docs/documentation.md).
-It provides a detailed overview of the query syntax, supported operations, and properties as well as some examples on how you might use <b>sortQL</b> in your projects.
+For more information on how to use **sortQL**, please refer to the [documentation](./docs/documentation.md).
+It provides a detailed overview of the query syntax, supported operations, and properties as well as some examples on how you might use **sortQL** in your projects.

 # Troubleshooting

-If you encounter any issues while using <b>sortQL</b>, please create an issue [here](https://github.com/leonmeka/sortql/issues/new).
+If you encounter any issues while using **sortQL**, please create an issue [here](https://github.com/leonmeka/sortql/issues/new).

 # Contributing